 I should probably get a detailed genetic report for David and combine that with my own readings on his genes so that he can benefit from the promise of precision medicine.
 I am torn by a moral dilemma.
 I don’t want to be biased in my pursuit of 22q13 genetics.
 Whether we like it or not, we are always biased by what our own child needs.
 Not knowing David’s details is, in a way, liberating.
 I am hanging out with David as I write this.
 We are watching the Graceland video with Paul Simon.
 If you know the history behind that video, it is a reminder that everyone matters, regardless of their skin color, which is to say, regardless of their genetics.

 Although he is a bit unsteady at times, David loves to walk.
-When he first started his day program, the aid assigned to him nearly gave up.
-Keeping up with David’s constant motion — walking — forced her to become an athlete.
-She looks back at the experience now in an appreciative way.
-David brought fitness into her life and the two of them have a deep affection for each other.
-They have enriched each other’s lives in very deep ways.
+David began a day program after high school and he was assigned an aid new to the program.
+After one month the aid nearly quit!
+Keeping up with David’s constant motion — usually walking — forced the aid to become an athlete.
+After working with David for twelve years, she looks back at the experience in an appreciative way.
+David brought fitness into her life and the two of them developed a deep affection for each other.
+They enriched each other’s lives in many ways.
+Health from walking was an important one.

 Having very low muscle tone interferes with normal growth and development in many ways.
 Muscle tone is important for breathing in newborns (Lopes et al., 1981).
 David was born prematurely and he was on a ventilator for weeks.
 Low muscle tone slowed his recovery.
 Muscle tone is important for normal cognitive development and function (e.g., Jongsma et al., 2015).
-Gastroesophageal reflux plagues many children with 22q13 deletion syndrome (including David) and is likely caused by low tone in the esophageal sphincter (Hershcovici et al., 2011).
-The most obvious problem with low muscle tone is delayed or absent walking.
+Gastroesophageal reflux plagues many children with PMS (including David) and is likely caused by low tone of the esophageal sphincter (Hershcovici et al., 2011).
+Other gastrointestinal problems likely result from muscle tone problems of smooth muscles.
+The most obvious problem with low muscle tone, however, is delayed or absent walking.
 Walking requires stable standing, which requires sufficient tone to hold the body erect.
-Building strength in David’s abdominal, back and leg muscles was years of work.
+Building strength in David’s abdominal, back and leg muscles took years of work.

-The severe hypotonia so often seen with 22q13 deletion syndrome infants comes from multiple sources.
-Since finding a way to treat hypotonia could help 100s of our children, understanding all the causes might open the door to improving their lives.
+The severe hypotonia so often seen in infants with PMS may arise from multiple sources.
+Since finding ways to treat hypotonia could help children with PMS, understanding the causes will open the door to improving their lives.

 Genes that directly affect synapses

-If your child was seen by a pediatrician or pediatric neurologist, it is likely the physician concluded that the hypotonia was of central origin (see, Bodensteiner, 2008).
+If your child with PMS was seen by a pediatrician or pediatric neurologist, it is likely the physician concluded that the hypotonia was of central origin (see, Bodensteiner, 2008).
 Although the conclusion would be based on accepted clinical practice, it would actually require a battery of tests to rule out other sources.
-Without other signs of major muscle or metabolic problems, the physician may be wise to avoid additional tests.
+Without other signs of major muscle or metabolic problems, the physician may be wise to avoid the additional tests that would be necessary.
 Right now, such testing is best done as part of a research study.

-Hypotonia of central origin can be caused by other genes important to brain function.
 We sometimes forget that the brain must have lot of things working properly for synapses to operate.
 For example, the brain is about 2% of our total body weight, but it uses up 20% of the oxygen we breathe (Rolfe and Brown, 1997).
 So, the blood flow from the heart, nutrition from the gut and oxygen from the lungs are of critical importance to human brain function.
-Any missing gene that might affect the brain’s ability to burn energy will likely impact synaptic function.
-Note, this raises an important limitation of studies that use rats and mice.
-Rats have very small brains and only use 3% of the oxygen they breathe for the brain.
-They are not nearly as sensitive to the “energetics” of brain function.
+Any missing gene that might affect the brain’s ability to process energy in the mitochondria may impact synaptic function.
+Note that studies of rats and mice might be misleading.
+The rat brain, for example, uses only 3% of the oxygen they breathe for brain function.
+These mammals are not nearly as sensitive to the “energetics” of brain function as humans.
+The genes of 22q13.3 used by mitochondria appear to have a mixed impact on people with PMS (Frye et al., 2016).
+Beyond hypotonia of central origin, the same genes that affect the energy supply for the central nervous system can affect muscles directly.
+Muscles come in three flavors, skeletal, cardiac and smooth.
+They are all major users of energy.